Serveronet/Serveronet-App/resources/documentation/about_serveronet.md

 ## Decentralized
 `PQ Module-Lattice cryptography, BitTorrent Trackers, IPFS`

 Serveronet adopts a multi-layered decentralized approach to ensure maximum reliability and robustness.
-It leverages sophisticated technologies including Post-Quantum (PQ) Crystal cryptography for security, integrates reliable BitTorrent trackers for content location, and optionally utilizes the InterPlanetary File System (IPFS) as an advanced layer of file storage.
+It leverages sophisticated technologies including Post-Quantum (PQ) Module-Lattice cryptography for security, integrates reliable BitTorrent trackers for content location, and optionally utilizes the InterPlanetary File System (IPFS) as an advanced layer of file storage.
 This combination provides a resilient, distributed backbone for all site data transmission.

 ## Anonymity
 `Tor and public keys`